-Once upon a time, parents used a strategy to save taxes on investment income by transferring the income producing assets to their children, to take advantage of their standard deduction and much lower tax brackets.
-To prevent this, Congress passed the so-called kiddie tax, which taxes the investment income of children that is above a certain amount at the parents' highest tax rate and reduces the standard deduction for investment income.
+Once upon a time, parents used a strategy to save taxes on investment income by transferring their income producing assets to their children, to take advantage of their standard deduction and much lower tax brackets.
+To prevent this, Congress passed the so-called kiddie tax, which taxes the investment income of children exceeding a certain amount at the parents' highest tax rate and reduces the standard deduction for investment income.
 Any investment income greater than the kiddie tax exemption will be taxed at the parent's tax rate instead of the child's tax rate, unless both parents are dead, in which case the child's tax rate will apply.
-If the child's investment income is greater than the kiddie tax standard deduction for investment income (2014: $1,000), but less than or equal to kiddie tax exemption (2014: $2,000), then the child pays a tax based on his own rate, which is 10%.
+If the child's investment income exceeds the kiddie tax standard deduction for investment income, but is ≤ kiddie tax exemption, then the child pays a tax based on his own rate, which is 10%.
 (Note that it could be 0% if the income comes from qualified dividends.)
 Likewise, the child applies his own tax rate to earned income.

 General Requirements of the Kiddie Tax

-Another requirement is that the child must have had unearned income — from interest, dividends, or capital gains distributions, taxable pension payments, rents, royalties, or income from custodial accounts or property, even if the property was purchased with a child's wages or given as a gift, or any other income not earned by working — greater than $2,000, since the applicable parent's tax rate applies only to the amount exceeding $2,000.
+Another requirement is that the child must have had unearned income — from interest, dividends, or capital gains distributions, taxable pension payments, rents, royalties, or income from custodial accounts or property, even if the property was purchased with a child's wages or given as a gift, or any other income not earned by working — greater than $2,100, since the applicable parent's tax rate applies only to the amount exceeding $2,100.
 Unearned income also includes income from a trust unless it is a qualified disability trust. unearned income Unearned income even includes non-investment income, such as unemployment compensation, taxable social security benefits, alimony, and some taxable scholarships.

 The law provides 2 methods to calculate and report the kiddie tax.
 One method is to report the child's income on his own return, by filing Form 8615, Tax For Certain Children Who Have Unearned Income.
 The other method is to include the child's income on the parents return by filing Form 8814, Parents' Election to Report Child's Interest and Dividends.